 Male breast cancer — The vast majority of published studies of SLNB for breast cancer were done in women.
-Data are limited in men with breast cancer because they are uncommon.
+Data are limited in men with breast cancer because they are uncommon, and most male breast cancers are treated with mastectomy rather than breast-conserving surgery.
 A retrospective study of 30 men with breast cancer reported a 100 percent SLNB identification rate and a false negative rate of 0 percent .
 Prospective studies establishing the sensitivity and specificity of SLNB in male breast cancer patients have not been carried out.
 However, we feel it is acceptable to proceed with SLNB in men and that the principles guiding SLNB in women appear to apply to men.

 Male breast cancer is discussed in detail elsewhere.
 (See "Breast cancer in men", section on 'Management of the regional nodes'.)